Brexco/Calculator-microcontroller/README.md

   - calculating simple mathematical problems
   - logs the calculated calculations

+# Structure

+ - Under the "Hardware" folder you can find the CAD and 3D printing files that were used to package the ESP
+ - In the "Hardware" folder you can also find photos of the appearance of the ESP
+ - In the "Visual_Studio_Function" folder you can find the structure as I created it

 # config-file
 The configuration for setting up both the mDNS and the calculator can be found in the file "Arduino_IDE_ESP-mDNS_Config.ino".